Selling the un-sellable house

 I’ve heard the cliche so many times it’s starting to get annoying: “The most important thing about selling a house is location, location, location!”

 And if you want to sell your home fast, then you can visit a helpful place like betterhousebuyers.com for more info!

 Why not also check out these Real estate seller leads here for more info?

 It wouldn’t be a cliché if it wasn’t true.
 If you’re dreaming of becoming a Residential Land Broker, you may undergo a real estate broker training to learn the things you need to know to sell homes or help people buy properties.

 Try selling a house in a small town in Kansas.
 A town so small, it is 25 minutes from the closest grocery store and anything convenient.
 The town doesn’t even have stoplights!

-Now try selling that same house, in that same tiny town, but in need of a ton of work and updates.
+Now I’m trying to find someone to buy my house today, in that same tiny town, but in need of a ton of work and updates.

 Welcome to my mother’s nightmare!
 Have you been there, too?